dallasnews/dmn-vendor-wrapper/README.md

 6. Open a browser tab and navigate to http://localhost:8080/

-7. Verify that your changes matches the site
+7. Verify that your changes match the site